Nemocas/AbstractAlgebra.jl/docs/src/perm.md

 ```

 A custom implementation also needs to implement `hash(::perm, ::UInt)` and (possibly) `deepcopy_internal(::perm, ::ObjectIdDict)`.

+!!! note

-Note that permutation group elements are mutable and so returning shallow copies is not sufficient.
+    Permutation group elements are mutable and so returning shallow copies is not sufficient.

 ```julia
 getindex(a::perm, n::Int)